palisades-lakes/multimethod-experiments/docs/implementation_notes_1.8.0.md

 Common Lisp, Dylan, and other languages, thru [Multimethods and Hierarchies](https://clojure.org/reference/multimethods).

-Briefly, a _multimethod_ is a function which, when called, first applies a _dispatch function_ to its arguments, returning the _dispatch value_.
+A _multimethod_ is a Clojure function which, when called;

+1. applies a _dispatch function_ to its arguments, returning a _dispatch value_.

+2. The dispatch value is used to choose a _method function_ from a table mapping a subset of the possible dispatch values to functions, using a _hierarchy_ to determine which methods are applicable, and, among those, which is preferred.

+3. The method function is applied to the arguments.

+### Legal dispatch values

+Legal dispatch values are one of (my terminology):
+- _atomic dispatch values:_
+Classes or instances of `Named` (`Symbol` or `Keyword`).
+- _recursive dispatch values:_ instances of `IPersistentVector`
+whose elements are legal dispatch values, either atomic or recursive.

+### Dispatch value ordering

-The set of possible dispatch values is partially ordered by a relation which is the transitive closure of a directed acyclic graph, called (in an abuse of English) a _hierarchy_.
+The set of atomic dispatch values is partially ordered by a relation which is the transitive closure of a directed acyclic graph, called (in an abuse of English) the multimethod's _hierarchy_.

+A given hierarchy may be shared by many multimethods.

+A hierarchy's _atomic DAG_ contains, implicitly,
+edges corresponding to the `isAssignableFrom` relation between classes.
+Explicit edges, relating arbitrary pairs of atomic dispatch values, may be added to a shared hierarchy at any time (see `derive` below).

+A hierarchy's atomic DAG is implies an _extended DAG_ on all dispatch values.
+The extended DAG has an edge connecting 2 recursive dispatch values if they have the same shape (the same number of elements at every level of nesting), and there is an edge in the original DAG for every ordered pair of corresponding atomic elements.

+Finally, the _multimethod DAG_ is its hierarchy's extended DAG plus additional edges defined for that multimethod alone (see `prefer-method` below).

+If we write the multimethod DAG's partial ordering as `DAG<=`, then we say dispatch value `k0` is _prefered to_ dispatch value `k1` if `(not= k0 k1)` and `(DAG<= k0 k1)`.
+A method defined for dispatch value `k1`
+_is applicable to_ dispatch value `k0` if `(DAG<= k0 k1)`,
+that is, either `(= k0 k1)` or `k0` is preferred to `k1`..

+### Method lookup

-A subset of the possible dispatch values have associated _methods_, themselves functions.
+Each multimethod contains a table mapping a subset of possible dispatch values to _methods_, themselves functions.
+Methods can be added to and removed from a multimethod at any time.

-The second step in calling a multimethod is to find the least upper bound(s) of the arguments' dispatch value in the set of dispatch values with methods.
+The second step in calling a multimethod is to find the `DAG<=` least upper bound(s), of the arguments' dispatch value in the set of applicable dispatch values with methods.
 If there is no applicable method, or more than one least upper bound, an exception is thrown.

 Finally, the least upper bound method function is applied to the arguments.

-Notes:

-- Methods can be added to and removed from a multimethod at any time, so it is a shared mutable object.

-- Edges may be added to and removed from a hierarchy's DAG at any time, so it is also a shared mutable object.

-- Any approach to cached method lookup requires checking for changes to the hierarchy on every call, even though those happen rarely.

 ## Clojure API

 ### Primary functions

 - __[`defmulti`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/defmulti)__:
-The key arguments are
+The key arguments are:

+   - _dispatch-function_
-   - _dispatch function:_ Although not documented here,
-dispatch functions must return either Java classes, Clojure symbols/keywords, or instances of `IPersistentVector` holding classes or symbols/keywords.
+   Although not documented here, functions must return either Java classes, Clojure symbols/keywords, or instances of `IPersistentVector` holding classes or symbols/keywords.
 This is documented and enforced only by `clojure.core/derive`.